Montecristo 1935 Anniversary Nicaragua No. 2 - Blind Cigar Review

 Body/Complexity: Medium-Full

 “The final this is a combination of the previous two.
 It starts off sweet and delicate, with that butterscotch note, but the pepper slowly creeps back in till it becomes too much in the last half in.
 In the retrohale, I can find chocolate, mint, and pepper.
-I feel like I am eating some Mexican candy.
+I feel like I am eating some candy.
 This brings me back to my childhood.
-The finish stay very long makes me not want to set it down. ” –Estevan Z. (TheRealBanzi)
+The finish stay very long makes me not want to set it down. ” –.
+(TheRealBanzi)

 Overall Impressions – Montecristo 1935 Anniversary Nicaragua No. 2